PMET-public/module-datainstall-graphql/README.md

 		}
 	}

+**attributeList**: Used to display user defined attributes for selection from a UI.
+The same query can be used across all attribute types, but only `customer` and `catalog_product` are currently supported by data installer.
+The `is_core` flag indicates attributes that are installed by the core code but are still classified as user defined and not system.
+It is likely that these attributes do not need to be exported unless they have been edited.
+This list will also return any attributes installed by extensions or sample data.
+For example the Luma sample data will include product attributes like `size`, `material` and `activity`.
+Unless those attributes have been edited or are used by the current data pack, it is likley they will not be need to be included.

+	query{
+		attributeList(entityType: "catalog_product") {
+			items {
+				attribute_code
+				default_label
+				scope
+				is_core
+			}
+		}
+	}

 **rewardsPointsExchangeRate**: Use to create the `reward_exchange_rate.json` file.
 Include the Ids you want to include in the export.

 	query{